razorpay/blade/packages/blade/src/components/Amount/_decisions/decisions.md

 ## Discussions

-### Should we have two seperate props for decimals and humanize?

-- We opted to use two distinct props, namely `humanize` and `hasDecimals`, because they serve distinct purposes and humanize can include decimals.
-Keeping them separate is therefore preferable.

 ### Should we call `isSuffixPrefixHighlighted` or `isHighlighted` or `isAffixSubtle`, considering when this value is true the value will be highligted and not the affix.

-- We decided to name this property `isAffixSubtle`.
+- After careful consideration, we decided to name this property `isAffixSubtle`.
 This decision was reached based on the fact that the property controls the behavior of the affix, which in turn affects the visual appearance of the prefix and decimal digits.
 By setting this property to 'true', the affix will appear smaller and more faded.

 ### Should we have a seperate prop for decimals and another for affix symbols?